 There was never a more maroon Gander than Mike Clement, but when our high school years took him to REL and me to RSS, our friendship continued unabated.
 Long before the days of smart phones or social media, we actually spoke on the phone regularly discussing our high school experiences and athletic trials and tribulations.
 He was a true friend with a positive outlook on life and a tenacious work ethic.

 Sometime during our sophomore year I remember Mike telling me about vision problems he was having.
 He was not only an excellent football player, he was also a serious power-hitting baseball player.
-Poor vision present a problem for a hitter.
+Poor vision presents a problem for a hitter.
 He sought medical help, but got no conclusive diagnosis.

 Mike battled through football and baseball his last two years, graduated, and headed to Sam Houston State University.
 His symptoms increased, and sometime during his time in college, Mike was diagnosed with Multiple Sclerosis.
 That diagnosis is a shock to anyone, but especially to a young college student.